 - The RSUs vest while the employee is a tax resident in Jurisdiction B.

 In this scenario, an employer may face trailing reporting and withholding obligations in Jurisdiction A in addition to reporting in Jurisdiction B. The employee may be taxed in Jurisdiction A on the portion of the equity income that was earned there, generally based on the time worked in that location during the earnings period.
-This example could involve employees with international or state-to-state travel.

 - Do you have any international permanent relocations?